 6th March 2020

-Taking the Dread out of Data in L&D: What Data Do You Really Need?
+What Learning Analytics Data Do You Really Need?

 This isn’t to say that L&D’s relationship with data and analytics is anything particularly new or cutting-edge.
 For years, data has played a fundamental role in demonstrating to business leaders and key stakeholders the return on investment of workplace learning.
 Without data, L&D would be hard-pressed to justify its existence to the rest of the organisation during times when greater accountability is expected.